cybertrainingrange/ctre-team-a/lambda.md

 ![App Screenshot](https://drive.google.com/uc?export=view&id=1SAbg1PGvZZ4W6wH_y1O03DEyGs0LBamX)

-Benefits of using Lambda:
+### Benefits of using Lambda:

-Cost-effectiveness: Lambda allows you to pay only for the compute time that you consume.
+**Cost-effectiveness:** Lambda allows you to pay only for the compute time that you consume.
 This can result in significant cost savings, especially if you have irregular traffic patterns.
-You only pay for the Lambda functions that you use, so you can save money on infrastructure costs.
+-- You only pay for the Lambda functions that you use, so you can save money on infrastructure costs.

-Scalability: Lambda automatically scales your application based on the number of requests it receives.
+**Scalability:** Lambda automatically scales your application based on the number of requests it receives.
 This means that you don't have to worry about provisioning or managing servers.

-Simplified deployment: With Lambda, you can deploy your code in seconds.
+**Simplified deployment:** With Lambda, you can deploy your code in seconds.
 This means that you can iterate and test your application more quickly.

-High availability: Lambda is designed to be highly available and fault-tolerant.
+**High availability:** Lambda is designed to be highly available and fault-tolerant.
 This means that your application can handle failures without any downtime or disruption to your users.

-Monitoring: AWS Lambda provides monitoring tools such as Amazon CloudWatch, which allows you to monitor the performance and health of your Lambda functions in real-time.
+**Monitoring:** AWS Lambda provides monitoring tools such as Amazon CloudWatch, which allows you to monitor the performance and health of your Lambda functions in real-time.
 This helps you detect and troubleshoot issues quickly.

 [Technical Documentation](https://tinyurl.com/lambdatech1)